cypress-io/cypress-documentation/content/guides/testing-strategies/working-with-graphql.md

 Waiting and asserting on GraphQL API requests rely on matching a query or mutation name in the POST body.

-As of version 7.0 of Cypress, [cy.intercept()](/api/commands/intercept) can override the response to a GraphQL query or mutation by declaring an intercept at the beginning of the test or closer to the expectation.
+Using [cy.intercept()](/api/commands/intercept) we can override the response to a GraphQL query or mutation by declaring an intercept at the beginning of the test or closer to the expectation.

 ## Alias multiple queries or mutations